AdguardTeam/KnowledgeBaseDNS/docs/private-dns/connect-devices/other-options/automatic-connection.md

 ## What it is and why you need it

 Not everyone feels at ease adding devices through the Dashboard.
-For instance, if you're a system administrator setting up multiple corporate devices simultaneously, you'd prefer to minimize manual tasks as much as possible.
+For instance, if you're a system administrator setting up multiple corporate devices simultaneously, you'll want to minimize manual tasks as much as possible.

 Blah blah blah.